peterwu19881230/microbiota_ML/README.md

 # microbiota_ML
-This project tries to improve ML methods for the classification of Microbiota
+This project tries to improve ML methods for the classification of Microbiome data.